monkeyjpg/HA_NostrAlert/README_forDummies.md

 4. **Flexibility**: Easy to configure which devices to monitor and how to handle alerts
 5. **Standards-Based**: Uses established Nostr protocols for secure messaging

+## Recent Improvements

+The system has been enhanced with several important improvements:

+1. **Better Async/Await Implementation**: The system now handles asynchronous operations more efficiently, leading to better performance and responsiveness.

+2. **Improved Error Handling**: Added timeout management and better error recovery mechanisms to make the system more robust.

+3. **Enhanced Connection Management**: The Nostr client now has better connection handling with automatic retries and timeout protection.

+4. **Stronger Data Validation**: Both the webhook server and configuration manager now have more robust validation to prevent errors.

+5. **More Reliable Messaging**: The message processor now handles edge cases better and ensures messages are delivered reliably.

 ## Key Benefits

 - **Instant Notifications**: Get real-time alerts about important smart home events